giantswarm/rfc/merging-configmaps-gitops/README.md

 ## Solution Proposal

-Our app platform offers a layerd configuration approach already which we can utilize to enable us here.
+Our app platform offers a layered configuration approach already which we can utilize to enable us here.

 An app CR has two fields where configuration can be supplied:
 ```yaml